andreaventuri01/DReLAB_tutorial/README.md

 3. Download the Jupyter Notebook from this repository and place it at the same directory-level as the DReLAB/ directory which contains all the DReLAB data.

 ## BibTex Citation
-If you use DReLAB dataset in your works, please add a reference to the original research paper and to the data article.
+If you use DReLAB dataset in your work, please add a reference to the original research paper and to the data article.
 Original research paper:
 ```
 @article{apruzzese2020deep,